 Self Guided Vehicles

 Self guided vehicles are computer-controlled transportation units that perform applications without any sort of human direction or control.

 Used increasingly in place of fork lifts, conveyor systems and manual push-carts, automatic guided vehicles provide high volumes of movement, especially for repetitive and continuous processes.

-There are a number of different AGV systems that can be adjusted according to a manufacturer’s needs, based on their products and what kind of self guided vehicle would be most useful.
-Fixed path guidance systems use embedded wire, magnetic tape or strips of paint to guide the autonomous guided vehicle along a predetermined and set path.
-The vehicle uses an antenna and radio frequencies to stay on the correct route as the wire paths have frequencies or currents running through them that an antenna on the vehicle follows.
-More commonly found today however are computer-based free range systems which bring the added advantage of route flexibility.
-Computer software is used to program the vehicles which are then able to use internal navigation, often combined with laser scanners and targets to move around a factory or warehouse floor.
-There are also inertial guidance vehicles which have a gyroscope that maintains the path by directions from a computer control system.
+There are a number of different AGV systems that can be adjusted according to a manufacturer’s needs based on their products and what kind of self guided vehicle would be most useful.
+Fixed path guidance systems use embedded wire, magnetic tape, or strips of paint to guide the autonomous guided vehicle along a predetermined and set path.
+The vehicle uses an antenna and radio frequencies to stay on the correct route, as the wire paths have frequencies or currents running through them that an antenna on the vehicle follows.
+More commonly found today, however, are computer-based free range systems, which bring the added advantage of route flexibility.
+Computer software is used to program the vehicles, which are then able to use internal navigation, often combined with laser scanners and targets, to move around a factory or warehouse floor.
+There are also inertial guidance vehicles, which have a gyroscope that maintains the path by directions from a computer control system.

 Depending on the specific application for which a vehicle is to be used, self guided vehicles range significantly in construction and shape.
-They may have a towing mechanism, room for unit or pallet loading, fork lifts, space for light loads or components needed in assembly lines like robotic arms.
-Light load vehicles can be used for small parts distribution and assembly, while much larger vehicles such as towing vehicles can be used for moving heavy and cumbersome loads.
+They may have a towing mechanism, room for unit or pallet loading, fork lifts, and space for light loads or components needed in assembly lines like robotic arms.
+Light load vehicles can be used for small parts distribution and assembly, while much larger vehicles, such as towing vehicles, can be used for moving heavy and cumbersome loads.

-Self Guided Vehicles - Transbotics
+Benefits of Using Self Guided Vehicles